-In this section, document how the process will be controlled to ensure accuracy and consistency.
+In this section, document how the process will be controlled:

 8. Inspection and Testing

 Activities affecting quality shall be inspected and documented by experienced personnel who are independent of those performing the work.
 Inspections and tests shall be performed in accordance with approved documents to determine that contract activities meet the established requirements of the specifications.